danielriveroc/DoME.jl/README.md

-	validationIndices -> allows to split the dataset by separating some instances to perform the validation, specifying which ones will be used for validation. testIndices -> allows to split the dataset by separating some instances to perform the test, specifying which ones will be used for test. showText -> if it is set to true, on each iteration some text (iteration number, best tree, MSE in training and test) is shown. checkForErrors -> this parameter was used only for debugging, to easily find bugs in the source code.
-Therefore, it is best to leave it as false.
+	validationIndices -> allows to split the dataset by separating some instances to perform the validation, specifying which ones will be used for validation. testIndices -> allows to split the dataset by separating some instances to perform the test, specifying which ones will be used for test. showText -> if it is set to true, on each iteration some text (iteration number, best tree, MSE in training and test) is shown.

 As it can be sen, this function allows the definition of a validation set.